luk-f/AggOfMassiveMvtData/README.md

-# Agg of massive mvt data
+# Spaial Generalization and Aggregation of Massive Movement Data
+by Andrienko & Andrienko, 2011